 2. Consider Bandwidth Costs

 Given these uptime requirements, 24/7 linear broadcasters should plan on purchasing professional-grade equipment, including hardware encoders.
-This type of equipment is manufactured with higher tolerances and is suited to 24/7 streaming.
+This type of equipment is manufactured with higher tolerances and is suited for 24/7 streaming.

-You can learn more in our guide to live streaming equipment.
+You can learn more about this in our guide to live streaming equipment.

 - Broadcast live video from a studio or other location (e.g., live TV news, talk shows, or sports)

 - Broadcast previously recorded video on your linear live channel (e.g., most entertainment, reruns, etc.)

 Either of these approaches is great.
 Live content can be engaging, but it also requires more upfront work and planning.
 Previously recorded content is easier to broadcast.
 Modern live streaming allows you to just queue up an MP4 file and let it play.